 For years, I have always been drawn to making soup.
 It’s packed full of vitamins and yet I only ever ate it from a can Then came the NutriBullet.

 The recipe books have been my go-to.
-You do not even a NutriBullet to make many of the recipes.
+You do not even a NutriBullet to make many of them.
 A few key ingredients and I can now enjoy soup often.
 The left photo is the NutriBullet recipe for tomato sweet potato soup, and the right photo is for the pumpkin and black bean soup.

 Plant based meals

 Home from work and not sure what to make?
-This was a complete experiment that I now love.
+This was a complete experiment which I now love.
 Sliced potatoes with spices, cooked and then covered in tomato sauce (chopped tomatoes, garlic, onion, spices-turmeric, paprika, mixed herbs), served with a selection of vegetables, pumpkin seeds and black beans.

 The website “Minimalist Baker” is one I am sure most people are aware of.
 Her recipes always encourage me to cook and never seem to disappoint.
 When I made my vegan friend dinner, I was inspired by her “crispy-peanut-tofu-cauliflower-rice-stir-fry”.
-The NutriBullet recipe book again is amazing and the photo in the middle was made without the NutriBullet.
-Sweet potato oven cakes served with a cucumber salad and homous.
+The NutriBullet recipe book again is amazing and the photo in the middle was made without using the machine.
+Sweet potato oven cakes served with a cucumber salad and hummus.
 Vegetarian sausage is also a nice alternative if you are trying to cut back on meat.
 I personally believe it goes great with mushrooms and sautéed spinach.

 The colour possibilities are endless.
 For a perfect green smoothie: lime and passion fruit are delicious to add sweetness.
 Mango and pineapple can make any veg taste good and carrots are also nice when blended.

-For more ideas, I recommend the websites:
+For more ideas, I recommend the following websites: